The Members of Paisalo Digital Limited

 The Board of Directors and Senior Management of the Company have complied with theCompany's Code of Conduct applicable to Board of Directors and Senior Management.
 In thisregard declaration signed by the Managing Director is annexed and forms part of thisReport.

 Pursuant to the requirement under Section 134(3)(c) read with Section 134(5) of theCompanies Act 2013 with respect to Directors' Responsibility Statement the Directors tothe best of their knowledge and belief hereby confirm that:

-a) in the preparation of the annual accounts for the financial year ended March 312019 the applicable accounting standards have been followed and there are no materialdepartures from the same;
+a) in the preparation of the annual accounts the applicable accounting standards havebeen followed and that no material departure has been made in following the same;

-b) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that period;
+b) appropriate accounting policies have been selected and applied consistently andjudgements and estimates made are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit of the Company for that period;

-c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+c) proper and sufficient care for maintenance of adequate accounting records inaccordance with the provisions of Companies Act 2013 have been taken for safeguarding theassets of the Company and for preventing and detecting frauds and other irregularities;

 Auditors & Audit Reports